 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services will soon begin construction on a project to repair or replace up to 6,800 linear feet, over one mile, of public sewer pipes and manholes in downtown Portland that are in deteriorating condition.
+Environmental Services continues construction on a project to repair or replace up to 6,800 linear feet, over one mile, of public sewer pipes and manholes in downtown Portland that are in deteriorating condition.
 Some of the pipes were among the first built in Portland, before the 1880s.
 These improvements will protect water quality, public health, and the environment by reducing the possibility of sewage releases to buildings and streets.

 Including the project description, map and schedule